gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**Reference Name:** Assign a name to this sink to uniquely identify it for lineage, annotating metadata, etc.
+**Reference Name:** Enter a name for this sink to uniquely identify it for lineage, annotating metadata, etc.

 **Plugin Name:** Enter the name of the JDBC plugin to be used.
 This is the value of the 'name' key defined in the JSON file for the JDBC plugin.